open5e/open5e/source/monsters/tome-of-beasts/R/ratatosk.rst

 **Gore.** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target.
-*Hit:* 1 piercing damage plus 14 (4d6) psychic damage and the target must make a successful DC 14 Wisdom saving throw or be charmed for 1 round.
+*Hit:* 1 piercing damage plus 14 (4d6) psychic damage and the target must make a successful DC 14 Wisdom saving throw or be :ref:`srd:charmed` for 1 round.
 While charmed in this way, the creature regards one randomly determined ally as a foe.

 **Divisive Chatter (recharge 5-6).** Up to six creatures within 30 feet that can hear the ratatosk must make DC 14 Charisma saving throws.
-On a failure, the creature is affected as if by a confusion spell for 1 minute.
+On a failure, the creature is affected as if by a :ref:`srd:confusion` spell for 1 minute.
 An affected creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.